Test ID: THSCM Thyroid Function Cascade, Serum

 Clinical Information

-This test utilizes a cascaded testing procedure to efficiently evaluate and monitor functional thyroid status.
+This test utilizes a cascaded testing approach to efficiently evaluate and monitor functional thyroid status.

 The cascade begins with thyrotropin (TSH, formerly thyroid-stimulating hormone) as a screening assay.
 In patients with an intact pituitary-thyroid axis, TSH provides a physiologic indicator of the functional level of thyroid hormone activity.
 Increased TSH indicates inadequate thyroid hormone, and suppressed TSH indicates excess thyroid hormone.

 Transient TSH abnormalities may be found in seriously ill, hospitalized patients, so this is not the ideal setting to assess thyroid function.
-However, even in these patients, TSH works better than total thyroxine (an alternative screening test).
+However, even in these patients, TSH works better than total T4 (thyroxine, an alternative screening test).

 When TSH is normal, no additional testing will be necessary.
 However, when the TSH result is abnormal, appropriate follow-up tests will automatically be performed.

-If TSH is below 0.3 mIU/L or above 4.2 mIU/L, free thyroxine (FT4) is performed.
-The supplemental measurement of FT4 in patients with abnormal TSH measurements allows one to better assess the severity of the changes.
+If TSH is below 0.3 mIU/L or above 4.2 mIU/L, free T4 is performed.
+The supplemental measurement of free T4 in patients with abnormal TSH measurements allows one to better assess the severity of the changes.

-Serum triiodothyronine (T3) levels often are depressed in sick and hospitalized patients, caused in part by the biochemical shift to the production of reverse T3.
+Serum T3 (triiodothyronine) levels often are depressed in sick and hospitalized patients, caused in part by the biochemical shift to the production of reverse T3.
 Therefore, T3 generally is not a reliable predictor of hypothyroidism.
 However, in a small subset of hyperthyroid patients, hyperthyroidism may be caused by overproduction of T3 (T3 toxicosis).
-To help diagnose and monitor this subgroup, T3 is measured on all specimens with suppressed TSH and normal FT4 concentrations.
+To help diagnose and monitor this subgroup, T3 is measured on all specimens with suppressed TSH and normal free T4 concentrations.

 Detectable concentrations of antithyroperoxidase (anti-TPO) antibodies are observed in patients with autoimmune thyroiditis and may cause the destruction of thyroid tissue, eventually resulting in hypothyroidism.
 Anti-TPO antibodies are measured in all specimens with elevated TSH concentrations.